weallwegot/discourse-social-links-clickable/README.md

 #### Notes

 - Any users that don't include a value for an entry will not have the corresponding icon shown on their user card/profile
-- Instagram & Twitter custom user fields only expect the user names (no "@" included), the name gets appended to the base URL
+- Instagram & Twitter & Youtube custom user fields only expect the user names (no "@" included), the name gets appended to the base URL, but will try to detect if the user puts in a URL as well.
 - I'd recommend making the Custom User Fields that will have icons *NOT* show on the User Card since it will then feel a bit redundant to have the text & the clickable icons.
 Just my opinion though, the theme does not automatically hide them.

 #### Site Settings